Originally published Jan, 2022

 Compared with the comfort and security of your old identity, this ‘knowing nothing landscape’ can be a challenging place to find yourself in.
 It can easily be seen as a curse rather than a blessing.

 Like having to get up from a warm, comfortable bed, spiritual awakening can be uncomfortable and irritating.

 Click on the image below to grab your FREE copy of my book “Kick The Thinking Habit.”

 Spiritual Awareness — A Curse Or a Blessing?

 I love the story about the father who knocks on his son’s door in the morning and shouts, “Get up, you have to go to school.”

 The son says, “I don’t want to go to school.”

 “Three reasons,” says the son.
 First, because it’s so dull; second, the kids tease me; and third, I hate school.

 And the father says, “Well, I am going to give you three reasons why you must go to school.
 First, because it is your duty; second, because you are forty-five years old, and third, because you are the principal.”

 Waking up is unpleasant.
-You are lying in bed, nice and comfortable.
+You are lying safely in bed, snug and warm.